-These numbers are displayed here for reference purposes, the current farm you are modifying.
+This displays the current farm you are modifying.
 These fields are set in the "Add Farm" screen.
 Once set, they are not changeable.
 If they must be changed, delete the farm and then add a new one.

 IP Address:

 Add an IP address to the current farm configuration.
 The IP address can be the same as long as the port number does not duplicate any existing IP/port combinations.